-achieved Not applicable because this indicator is achieved Not applicable because this indicator is Not applicable because this Not applicable because this indicator is achieved THE PARTY OF THE P Not applicable because this indicator is achieved Not applicable because this indicator is achieved in the district on the 30th June 2022 4 waste management awareness campaigns conducted on the 30th June 2023.
-Programmes District Aids Council was established on the 30th September 2022 One HIV/Aids awareness campaigns conducted on the 31 December 2022 district on the 30th June 2022 4 waste management awareness campaigns conducted on the 30th June 2023.
-HIV / AIDS Establish District Aids Council on the 30th September 2022 One HIV/Aids awareness campaigns conducted on the on waste management activities performed in 3 local municipalities in the district on the 30th June 2022 01 Quarterly report on waste management awareness campaign conducted in various areas across the 3 local municipalities in the district New New the district on the 30th June 2023.
-Number of waste management awareness campaigns conducted on the 30th June 2023.
-Establish district Aids Council on the 30th September 2022 Number of HIV/Aids awareness campaigns conducted on the 31st December 2022 27.
-787 29.
+Translation (St. achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved 30th June 2022 4 waste management awareness campaigns conducted on the 30th June 2023.
+HIV / AIDS Programmes District Aids Council was established on the 30th September 2022 One HIV/Aids awareness campaigns conducted on the 31 December 2022 district on the 30th June 2022 4 waste management awareness campaigns conducted on the 30th June 2023.
+HIV / AIDS Establish District Aids Council on the 30th September 2022 One HIV/Aids awareness campaigns conducted on the 31 December on waste management activities performed in 3 local municipalities in the district on the 30th June 2022 01 Quarterly report on waste management awareness campaign conducted in various areas across the 3 local municipalities in the district New New June 2023.
+Number of waste management awareness campaigns conducted on the 30th June 2023. · · · · · · · · · · · · · · · · · · · Establish district Aids Council on the 30th September 2022 Number of HIV/Aids awareness campaigns conducted on the 31st December 2022 27.
+28. 29.

-indicator is Not applicable because this indicator is achieved Not applicable because this indicator is achieved The state of the s Not applicable because this indicator is achieved Not applicable because this indicator is Not applicable because this Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved One HIV/ Aids support program for people living with HIV/Aids conducted on the 30th June 2023 One HIV /AIDS workshop for municipal employees was held on the 31 December 2022 Regeneration 1 Moral regeneration awareness campaign was conducted 1 GBV awareness campaign conducted on the 30th September 2022 1 women's monthcelebrationconducted on the30th September 2022 31 December 2022 One HIV/ Aids support program for people living with HIV/Aids conducted on the 30th June 2023 One HIV /AIDS workshop for municipal employees held on the 31 December 2022 Moral Reg One moral regeneration awareness campaign conducted on the 30th September 2022 One GBV awareness campaign conducted on the 30th September One women's month celebration conducted on the new New THE REAL PROPERTY.
-New New New Number of HIV/ Aids support program for people living with HIV/Aids conducted on the 30th June 2023 Number of HIV /AIDS workshop for municipal employees held on the 31st December 2022 九十七日の一日の一日の一日の一日の一日の日日の日日の日日の日日の日日の日日の日日の日日 Number of moral regeneration awareness campaigns conducted on the 30th September 2022 Number of GBV awareness campaigns conducted on the 30th September 2022 Number of women's month celebration conducted on the 30th September 2022 30.
-31. 32.
+Section of the second achieved Not applicable because indicator is achieved Not : applicable because indicator is achieved A STATE OF THE STATE OF Not applicable pecanse this indicator is achieved Not applicable pecanse this indicator is achieved Not applicable pecanse this indicator is Not applicable because this indicator is מכוובל Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved One HIV/ Aids support program for people living with on the 30th June 2023 One HIV /AIDS workshop for municipal employees was held on the 31 December 2022 eneration 1 Moral regeneration awareness campaign was conducted 1 GBV awareness campaign conducted on the 30th September 2022 1 women's month celebration conducted on the 30th September 2022 2022 One HIV/ Aids support program for people living - က workshop for municipal employees held on the 31 December 2022 Moral Regeneration One moral regeneration ۲0 campaign conducted on the 30th September 2022 One GBV " conducted on the 30th September 2022 One women's celebration conducted on the 30th September new New New New New Number of HIV/ Aids support program for people living with on the 30th June 2023 Number of HIV /AIDS workshop for municipal 31st December 2022 Number of moral regeneration awareness campaigns conducted on the 30th September 2022 Number of GBV awareness campaigns conducted on the 30th September 2022 Number of women's month celebration conducted on the 30th September 2022 30.
+31. TOTAL S 32.
 33. 34.